-Disclaimer: This post contains some affiliate links.
+Disclaimer: This What is Permaculture article contains some affiliate links.
 The small commission we receive if you choose to purchase goes towards making this gardening education available for free!
 We do not affiliate for anything we do not personally use.
 Thanks so much for your support!

 What is Permaculture?

 Permaculture has become a buzzword in recent years due to a growing interest in sustainable and regenerative agriculture.

 Bill Mollison (known as the Father of Permaculture) and his student David Holmgren were the first to coin the term "Permaculture" from the concept of a "permanent agriculture."
 A type of agriculture, that, unlike the conventional agricultural system, worked with nature and not against it.
 As the years went by, Permaculture began to take on a more all-encompassing meaning, outside of the scope of simply agriculture.

 We hope this article will help you understand what Permaculture is through a four-way approach:

 Permaculture is a set of permanent systems for persistent human existence.

 His more official definition published in the book, "Introduction to Permaculture," reads:

 Permaculture is a philosophy of working with, rather than against nature;